Countly/countly-sdk-documentation/react_native_bridged/next.md

 <pre><code class="JavaScript">Countly.logException("STACK_TRACE_STRING", false, {"_facebook_version": "0.0.1"});</code></pre>
 <h2>Crash breadcrumbs</h2>
 <p>
-  Throughout your app, you can leave crash breadcrumbs which would describe previous steps that were taken in your app before the crash.
+  Throughout your app you can leave crash breadcrumbs which would describe previous steps that were taken in your app before the crash.
 After a crash happens, they will be sent together with the crash report.
 </p>